TechyShishy/rowguide/docs/code-quality-improvement-plan.markdown

 This document provides a structured improvement plan for the Rowguide application, organized into 9 phases covering documentation, performance optimization, advanced testing, user experience enhancements, and future-proofing strategies.

 **Current Status**: Phases 1-3 (Architectural Foundation, Service Integration, and Comprehensive Code Documentation) are complete.
-Ready to begin Phase 4 (Performance & Scalability) focusing on component optimization and advanced architectural patterns.
+Phase 4 (Advanced Testing & Quality) is in progress with solid foundation but significant work remaining.
+Ready to continue Phase 4 focusing on coverage expansion and advanced testing patterns.

 ---